AVLynch5/redux-shopping-cart/README.md

 ## Setup

+- Fork
+- Clone
 - `npm install`
-- `npm run client`
+- `npm start`
-- No server for this activity

 ## Tasks

+Good news!
+A lot is already working here!
+After running `npm start`, you should be able to add a new product to the list.
+Our project has now grown so large that we would like to start using redux.

+Redux has been added to this project, but the project isn't really using redux.
+Follow these steps to integrate redux into the project.

-- [ ] Add the Redux Logger
+- [ ] Add the Redux Logger (If covered in lecture)
 - [ ] Update the **ProductList** to display from the `productReducer`
 - [ ] Update the **ProductForm** to dispatch to the `productReducer`
 - [ ] When **Add to Cart** is clicked on, dispatch that product to the `cartReducer`